CarXTechnologies/dro-map-uploader/PUBLISHING.md

 └── Publishing/
     ├── Steam/                                <- compiled only with CARX_MODDING_STEAM
     └── ModIo/                                <- compiled only with CARX_MODDING_MODIO

+Assets/Plugins/Facepunch.Steamworks/          <- Steam SDK, vendored in this repository Assets/Plugins/Modio/                         <- mod.io SDK, vendored in this repository
 ```

 Each vendor sits in its own assembly behind a define constraint. `ModPublishingDefines` sets those defines from